 Questionnaires allow all employees to contribute their perspective in the direction of training plans without any one voice drowning out the others.
 Useful in giving a 10,000 foot view of training needs, but the data returned may not represent the most important needs to the bottom line.

 The New Horizons Training Needs Analysis Survey is an electronic reporting tool at no cost to you that can be customized to any organization.
 It gives our clients a detailed synopsis of where the most pressing training needs are based on employee feedback.
-Here are a few of the benefits of conducting a Needs Analysis:
+Here are the benefits of conducting a Training Survey:

 Nobody has the budget they wish they had.
 Our clients’ number one challenge to improve the skillsets of their staff is simply getting funding.
 Conducting a survey of staff needs has allowed many of our partner organizations to justify their budget requests, or even helped them use government funding to cover the cost of training.

 2. More Efficient Use of Time and Resources